 Under circuit switching the call will be provided with consistent bandwidth, channels, and an ongoing data rate.
-As a consequence, the user is able to stay on the phone for longer periods of time without running into any performance issues.
-Circuit switching also has the advantage of making sure that packets are delivered in their correct sequence.
-The lower level of delay makes sure that packets are delivered in order so that all the content in the call can be understood.
+As a consequence, the user is able to stay on the phone for longer periods of connection time without running into any performance issues.
+Circuit switching also has the advantage of making sure that data packets are delivered in their correct sequence.
+The lower level of delay makes sure that data packets are delivered in order so that all the content in the call can be understood.

 The Disadvantages of Circuit Switching

 Though circuit switching is ideal for voice communications it isn’t right for any other type of connections.
 The reason for this is that the channel is reserved for future conversations.
 As a consequence, circuit switching isn’t a good choice if you’re looking to use your resources efficiently.
 Dedicating one channel to a single service leaves it unavailable to other services.
 This disadvantage also doubles up to make circuit switching more expensive.
-It is expensive to provision an entire channel to one service and one individual path.
+It is expensive to provision an entire channel to one service and one individual routing path.

 However, even for calls circuit switching still poses challenges.
-If active users exceeds the number of channels you have available then calls will fail to take place or will be dropped in the middle.
+If active users exceed the number of channels you have available then calls will fail to take place or will be dropped in the middle.
 Administrators are under pressure to make sure that channels keep up.
 In addition, even setting up calls results in delay so the connection needs to be fully established before the conversation can take place.

 The Advantages of Packet Switching